emmercm/www/src/blog/what-is-a-script-shebang.md

 No, it's not a [Ricky Martin](https://en.wikipedia.org/wiki/Ricky_Martin) song.

-[Wikpedia](https://en.wikipedia.org/wiki/Shebang_(Unix)) says a shebang is also known as a sharp-exclamation, sha-bang, hashbang, pound-bang, or a hash-pling.
+[Wikpedia](https://en.wikipedia.org/wiki/Shebang_(Unix)) says athe shebang is also known as a sharp-exclamation, sha-bang, hashbang, pound-bang, or a hash-pling.
 No matter what you call it, it has been around since 80's.

 Simply put, a shebang lets a file tell your Unix-like operating system what executable should interpret your file (an "interpreter directive"), and it's used whenever your file is invoked like an executable.